Updated: Jan 20

 I thanked the doctor for his time and shared with him that I was not giving up on my baby.
 To anchor my choice in my soul, I needed a name for this new blessing.
 I was raised with the understanding that a mother should pray to God to give her an idea of what to name her child.

 In my quiet time with God, reflecting on all that had come to pass, Justice kept running through my mind.
 I stopped to reflect on the word and asked God for clarity.
 While reading my Bible, I came across the word Corban.
 This word registered deep in my soul.
 Then it hit me, Justice Corban.
 The justice of God’s offering.
 That would be my child’s name.
 Eight months later I gave birth to a beautiful baby boy whose name is a reminder to never give up on your blessings.

-I would later learn that I was more powerful than I knew and stronger than I imagined.
+I would later learn that I was stronger than I imagined and more powerful than I knew.
 At 2 months old he suffered his first major sickle cell pain crisis.
-Doctors told me then to call my Pastor and gather my family to say our good byes because my son would not live through the night.
+Doctors told me then to call my Pastor and gather my family to say our goodbyes because my son would not live through the night.
 The complications were too great and the loss of oxygen to his small body would take its toll.

 I gathered everything within me and drew on strength I never knew existed.
 I drew on that strength when the doctor wanted to perform a blood transfusion and I felt deep within me that I shouldn’t.
 I drew on that strength when the doctor requested a court order against me to deem me an unfit mother, so he could have consent for the blood transfusion.
 I drew on that strength as I kneeled near the pale little body of my son and whispered in his ear, “you’re stronger than you imagine and more powerful than you know.”